valocode/bubbly/docs/DESIGN.md

 **Data Source:** is a source of data, such as a JSON file or REST API (e.g. a Jira server could be seen as a Data Source).

-**Importer:** is a `ResourceKind` that defines a Data Source and a format for the data, and returns a `cty.Value` representation of the external data.
+**Extract:** is a `ResourceKind` that defines a Data Source and a format for the data, and returns a `cty.Value` representation of the external data.

-**Translator:** is a `ResourceKind` that defines a translation or conversion of data from an `Importer` and ouputs a mapping of the imported data to the defined Data Schema.
+**Transform:** is a `ResourceKind` that defines a transformation or conversion of data from an `Extract` and ouputs a mapping of the extracted data to the defined Data Schema.

 **Query:** is a `ResourceKind` that defines question to the bubbly server which returns some data.